suhailMOHDntnx/pystack/README.md

 # pystack

-It's a debug tool to print python threads or greenlet stacks.
+A debug tool to print python threads or greenlet stacks.

 fork of [pystack](https://pypi.org/project/pystack-debugger/).